PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 Fusion supports selecting the host interface when using bridged networking.

+3.1 Auto Login

+I am running a VM, Login protection / screen lock is managed by the host OS

 4. Install VMware tools

 Once Ubuntu is running:

 sudo apt update
 sudo apt upgrade
+sudo apt autoremove

 Then: